 We are proud to offer services on the school site to students and their families.
-Tanfield School have access to specialist advisory teachers, 12 days of Autistic Spectrum Condition support, 10 days of Cognition and learning support and 12 days Educational psychologist time.
-We have a school counsellor based on site two days a week offering students 1 to 1 sessions around issues of anxiety, loss and bereavement or self-harm.
-Tanfield School also have a school nurse who runs a drop in session once a week and is available for appointments during the rest of the week.
+Tanfield School have access to specialist advisory teachers: Autistic Spectrum Condition support, Cognition and learning support and Educational Psychologist time.
+We have a school counsellor based on site two days a week offering students 1 to 1 and small group sessions around issues of anxiety, loss and bereavement or self-harm.
+Tanfield School also have a resilience nurse who attends Tanfield school every Tuesday morning.